 We know that this market is very resilient.
-Since 2015, for example, foreign investors have pretty much doubled their share of the market.
+Knight Frank's valuation of the PBSA market shows that just over £1bn traded hands across 20 transactions in Q3 2023 in the UK, up 23% on the comparable period in 2022.
+Despite high interest rates a slow start, the sector continues to have long-term appeal for investors.
 It's certainly one of the safest investment areas we can recommend, but where's best outside of London?